 Benefits of a Museum Internship

-- Hands-on Experience: Gain practical experience in STEM education and Museum programming.
+- Hands-on Experience: Gain practical experience in informal education and Museum programming.

 - Mentorship: Receive guidance and feedback from Museum team members and education professionals.